TheSofox/WakeMapper/README.md

 The Firewatch map technically comes from an in game texture, but more accurately comes from a "clean" high res version of that texture provided by the game's developers: http://blog.camposanto.com/post/140041752129/downloadable-printable-firewatch-maps-for-you-a

 The Long Dark maps, with the exception of the overview map (provided by the dev team), were created by Whiteberry (@toarda).
-You can see all her maps (including some versions that have more information) here: https://steamcommunity.com/sharedfiles/filedetails/?id=530202531
+You can see all her maps (including some versions that have more information) here: https://steamcommunity.com/sharedfiles/filedetails/?id=530202531 (once again, TLD is no longer supported due to new versions being released)

 Skyrim map provided by GameBanshee: http://www.gamebanshee.com/skyrim/mapofskyrim.php (link provides high quality version of map and text index of locations)